 When students embrace ePortfolio, they are not only developing their digital skill set but also becoming more aware of their own learning.
-When well developed, ePortfolio creates an avenue for long-term reflection on content knowledge and skills.
+When well developed, an ePortfolio creates an avenue for long-term reflection on content knowledge and skills, and it provides a space for students to connect their experiences, both in and out of classrooms.
 The findings of the Connect to Learn (C2L) Project (a national community of 24 teams from higher-education institutions) suggest three major benefits of ePortfolio initiatives done well:

 - Advance Student Success